#AI Infrastructure Example: COVID-19 In-Hospital Deterioration

 Final Considerations

 Our decision to do technical integration simultaneously with model development was significant.
 The learnings from technical integration directly impacted our choices for model development.
-For example, we realized that building the Reporting Workbench report was relatively laborious.
+For example, building the Reporting Workbench report was relatively laborious.
 Each column in the report took a reasonable amount of time to develop and validate.
-These columns corresponded to a variable (also known as a feature) that the model took as input.
+These columns corresponded to a variable (also known as a feature) the model took as input.
 So, the integration effort scaled linearly with the number of features we wanted to include in the model.

 During the early stages of development, we explored models with thousands of features, as we had access to the features from RDW and had code to manage these features easily.
 However, once we learned more about the integration effort, we decided to cap the number of features used to a small number (around 10).
 We felt comfortable with this decision because we could balance performance and implementation time.
-Our early experiments indicated that we wouldn’t lose a ton of performance going from thousands of features to ten (something on the order of less than a 10% relative decrease in AUROC), and we were sure that we could implement and test the report with the allocated Epic analyst built time.
+Our early experiments indicated that we wouldn’t lose a ton of performance going from thousands of features to ten (something on the order of less than a 10% relative decrease in AUROC), and we were sure that we could implement and test the report with the allocated Epic analywouldn’t time.

 One final consideration of the internal integration approach is that a significant amount of the model configuration is outside the direct control of the AI developers.
 Instead, a substantial portion of the configuration is under the purview of health system analysts.
 This division could be great if there is good communication between the two parties.
 However, there’s often a big disconnect.
-This disconnect is due to the siloed nature of healthcare IT and AI R&D. Analysts are in a siloed place inside health system IT, and developers tend to be outside of direct health IT and structure.
-Usually, this devolves into a big game of telephone, as these parties don’t usually talk to one another or have good relationships.
+This disconnect is due to the siloed nature of healthcare IT and AI R&D. Analysts are siloed inside health system IT, and developers tend to be outside of direct health IT and structure.
+Usually, this devolves into a giant game of telephone, as these parties don’t usually talk to one another or have good relationships.
 So, as always, we need to work on our sociotechnical system.
 We can start by improving communication and tearing down silos.

 Cheers,